-Dr. Nico Stelljes is a Fellow at Ecologic Institute.
-His research interests include regional adaptation to climate change, integrated coastal zone management (ICZM), sustainability, transdisciplinarity, perceptions of climate change, and dissemination of scientific knowledge.
+Dr. Nico Stelljes is a Fellow at Ecologic Institute and co-coordinates its work in coastal and marine studies.
+His research interests include regional adaptation to climate change, integrated coastal zone management (ICZM), sustainability, transdisciplinarity, perceptions of climate change, and the dissemination of scientific knowledge.
 He works in German and in English.

-Dr. Nico Stelljes studied environmental science at Leuphana University Lüneburg (Germany) with a focus on ecology and landscape planning.
+Dr. Nico Stelljes studied environmental science at Leuphana University Lüneburg in Germany with a focus on ecology and landscape planning.
 His thesis focused on sand replenishment as a coastal protection strategy on the island of Sylt.